a-voel/lobsters-bisque/README.md

 does the following:

 - Filter articles by a minimum score
-- Utilizes the comments link rather than original article link
+- Can utilize the comments link rather than original article link
+- Show comments and votes in description
 Inspired by [Hacker News RSS](https://edavis.github.io/hnrss/).

 # CRONTAB